Michael Bentwood

 Michael Bentwood (born 10 January 1978 and based in Altrincham) is a British auto racing driver.
 After starting racing in Karting, he entered the 1994 Formula First Winter Series, finishing the season in tenth.
 In 1995 he finished fifth in the Formula Vauxhall Junior Winter Series.
-He then spent four years between 1997-2000 in the British Formula 3 Class A Championship where he finished the highest placed British driver in the year 2000; winning the Raymond Mays Trophy and the BRDC Spencer Charrington Trophy.
+He then spent four years between 1997 and 2000 in the British Formula 3 Class A Championship where he finished the highest placed British driver in the year 2000; winning the Raymond Mays Trophy and the BRDC Spencer Charrington Trophy.
 He was also awarded BRDC membership.
 He was proposed by Johnny Herbert and second by John Cardwell.
 The years of ultra competitive Formula 3 were followed in 2001 with a drive in the Euro Formula 3000 Series where he finished the season in twelfth place with a handful of top six finishes.